PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/BusinessIntelligenceBlockB.md

 10. Produce a list with the name (first and  surname), gender, neighborhood id, 'wachttijd' for those clients who have such a 'wachttijd', which is the shortest 'wachttijd' of any of the neighborhoods.
 </div>

+__Deliverable(s):__

+- The code and answers to the questions above, should be uploaded to your personal GitHub page in either a Jupyter Notebook or Markdown file.
+- A modified PostgreSQL database.

+The Jupyter notebook or Markdown file is to be uploaded to Github no later than 5pm on last DataLab day.
+Confer with a lecturer beforehand if you are handing in something other than a Jupyter Notebook.

+For more information on writing Markdown files, visit GitHub's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) guide.

 ***

 ### __Part 2: Analysis & Visualization__